 Truck accidents involve a number of heavier vehicles than some kinds of accidents.
 Tractor-trailers weigh between 12,100 and 80,000 pounds, which are around twenty-five times more than the usual car.
 When they’re being driven sixty-five miles per hour on freeway, they’re difficult to stop and much dangerous to small passenger cars.
 In addition to that, because of their mass and size, they’re tougher to maneuver, particularly when the road or weather conditions are poor.

-As a result of their weight and size, the truck accidents result in devastating injuries to people riding in passenger cars and motorcycles.
+As a result of their weight and size, the truck accidents result in devastating injuries to people riding in passenger cars and motorcycles and if you are injured during driving than car accident attorney denver co will help you.
 Such injuries may include paralysis, traumatic brain injury, amputation, disfigurement, and so on.
 There are cases that such accidents result in different wrongful deaths.

 According to FMCSA, big trucks are only responsible for three percent of motor vehicle accidents.
 But, such accidents cause more harm than the typical car accidents do.
 Thus, federal laws establish detailed and strict standards, which trucking companies as well as their drivers should meet.